egonw/blog/_posts/2025-07-06-pfas-in-the-blood-of-the-dutch-population.markdown

 Because there is relevant data in the report on the 28 studied PFAS compound, I wanted to have the report more FAIR than it is on the website.
 Why this report?
 Well, the chemistry and the history is fascinating and brutal (I like [this Veritasium video](https://www.youtube.com/watch?v=SC2eSujzrUY)).

 The history tells me that our society may sound woke and leftish, in reality it is a continous fight for basic human rights.
-In this case, so a healthy life.
 (Something that plenty have been saying for years.)
+In this case, a healtht life is the human right.

 So, what can I do to make this report more FAIR?